-To be eligible, the majority of the business of the company, and its subsidiaries, must be in the healthcare (animal and human), medical, pharmaceutical, biotechnology or life sciences sectors.
+All quoted and private European mediscience companies are eligible for these awards provided that the majority of the business of the company, and its subsidiaries, is in the healthcare (animal and human), medical, pharmaceutical, biotechnology or life sciences sectors.
 In addition, a significant part of the company's, and its subsidiaries', activities should involve scientific research and development which may or may not be product specific.

 Sponsored by MC Services AG

 The technology that lies at the heart of this award does not have to be proven, but it will, in the eyes of the Voting Panel, be innovative, well funded, and capable of significant commercial success.
 The technology concerned could have been developed within the organisation or acquired.

 This award recognises the importance of clear and concise commentary on the sector.
 It could be awarded to

 a journalist, a columnist, a research house, a specialist website or a team that is dedicated to providing sharp, perceptive and penetrating commentary about the sector.

 In-depth knowledge of the sector is a given; the Voting Panel will be looking for excellence in the way that knowledge is communicated to the wider audience.

 This award recognises a significant capital market transaction during our period under review.
 The capital market transaction could be an IPO or a follow-on financing; it would be significant in scope and transformational in nature and would materially enhance the prospects for the business in the short, medium and long term.